zceeaje/AMLS/README.md

 However, the whole project can be ran from main.py, which imports the files A1, A2, B1 and B2 python files

-There are also other codes caontaining feature extraction tool that were used for experiment purposes.
+There are also other codes containing feature extraction tool that were used for experiment purposes.